-A British socialite (Margaret Lockwood, Night Train to Munich) on vacation in Europe befriends a charming elderly governess (Dame May Whitty, Mrs. Miniver) on a train.
+A socialite (Margaret Lockwood, Night Train to Munich) on vacation befriends a charming elderly governess (Dame May Whitty, Mrs. Miniver) on a train.
 When the governess disappears, the young woman tries to locate her but no one seems to remember seeing the old woman.
-A musician (Michael Redgrave, The Browning Version) does agree to help the confused socialite look for her friend.
+A skeptical musician (Michael Redgrave, The Browning Version) reluctantly agrees to help the confused young woman look for her friend.

 Reaction & Thoughts:

 “I’m about as popular as a dose of strychnine.”

 The Lady Vanishes is one of Alfred Hitchcock’s most popular thrillers, yet it has never been one of my favorite Hitchcock movies.
 It’s by no means a bad movie, but I’ve never felt passionate about it.
 I thought a re-watch would make me like it a bit more, and I was right; this time around the film’s deft blend of droll humor and mystery totally charmed me.
 That said, I still think this isn’t one of Hitchcock’s masterpieces.